 TrailO can also be a training exercise at all levels, e.g. to teach map symbols to juniors, or practice detailed map interpretation – and everything in between.

-Trail O has its own World Championships and in 2006 Great Britain took Gold Medal with an excellent performance by Dave Gittus.
+Trail O has its own World Championships, with separate Open and Paralympic classes; in 2006 Great Britain took a Gold Medal with an excellent performance by Dave Gittus.